-This month, we welcomed 13 families previously supported by our Stars children’s bereavement support service to Westminster College in Cambridge.
-The families came together to remember their loved ones through creative workshops and memory-making.
+In May we welcomed 13 families previously supported by our Stars children’s bereavement support service to Westminster College in Cambridge.

 Families found strength together as they shared memories, remembered their loved ones, and made lasting connections with others who have had similar experiences.